leankoala-gmbh/360top/readme.md

   - Auto refresh the graphs after 60 seconds
   - Clear screen on exit
   - Fix: Reset STTY settings on exit
+  - Fix: Counter not refreshed when arrow pressed

 - **Version 1.1**